 Business Associate Agreements (BAAs) are an essential part of an effective HIPAA- compliance program.
 The agreement ensures that business associates will appropriately safeguard protected health information.
 Lifesize customers who are required to comply with HIPAA must have a services agreement with Lifesize.
 If appropriate, Lifesize may sign a HIPAA Business Associate Agreement with such customers.

 Security and encryption safeguards are hard work and resource intensive for video vendors to continuously upgrade and improve video communication.
 Many video conferencing vendors deprioritize security or make it an optional feature to try to preserve quality.
 Avoid solutions that require you to navigate through advanced admin options and physically turn on encryption.

 Lifesize offers encryption by default and does not require users to do anything to encrypt their calls.

-Extending Patient Care with Video Conferencing
+Extending Patient Care with HIPAA-Compliant Video Conferencing Software

 Working within the medical and health service industry means there are many instances where Covered Entities have to deal with PHI and ensure that they are in compliance with HIPAA requirements.

 Having the best HIPAA compliant video conferencing software can help you extend your care to patients around the world and enhance your service offerings by enabling instant access to remote specialists.